MohammedBakr44/useless-bot/README.md

 This for you anime fans :D.

+## More features

+* I'm adding more features to this bot, after all it's created for fun. so check the code for those more features.

 ## Change settings

-You'll find a file called _config.json_ you can edit it with your token and prefix-default is !-.
+You'll find a file called _config.json_ you can edit it with your token and prefix-default is !.
 I will not explain what is the prefix, google is free.